ubavic/mobius-shader/README.md

 You can directly paste the content of `main.glsl` to [The Book of Shaders Editor](https://thebookofshaders.com/edit.php).

 Usage with other shader editors requires little tweaking (renaming uniforms, etc...)

+For explanation of Möbius transformations classification, check this [article](https://fritzm.github.io/moebius.html) by Fritz Mueller.